UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Pat_Stewart.md

 person I worked for, was happy with the Oxford Computing Service, and I think he felt he couldn’t justify another request for a grant; and that suited me absolutely fine, because I had had enough of working at home\!
-I was climbing the walls by this time. \[laughs.\] And I was ready to get out of the house, in a big way. \[laughs.\] My daughter then was about 4 1/2 and just about to go to school.
+I was climbing the walls by this time. \laughs.\ And I was ready to get out of the house, in a big way. \laughs.\ My daughter then was about 4 12 and just about to go to school.

 What I haven’t said is, the whole time I was working for Birmingham and Oxford, I was doing a few hours for the Computing Service here.
 It was